AkashGhadge97/Data-Engineering/Docker/Docker_Basics.md

 - Docker is a software platform that allows us to build, test and deploy applications quickly.
 - Docker packages software inti stadardized units called as containers
 - Docker can help us in easy deployment and scaling
+- In a nutshell, Docker is a container management service

 ## What is a Dockerfile ?